Walter Hill (garden curator): Personal life

 Walter Hill was born at Scotsdyke, Dumfriesshire, Scotland, on 31 December 1819, the son of David Hill and Elizabeth Beattie.
 Scotsdyke is virtually on the border of England and Scotland, and is presumably a reference to the moat about 1 km south of the village of Canobie (now spelled Canonbie).

 Hill married Jane Smith, the daughter of John Smith and Jane Brunton, on 16 September 1849 at Holy Trinity Brompton Church, Middlesex, England.
 They had a daughter Ann (born 25 April 1850 in England, died 1 November 1871 in Brisbane).

 The family immigrated to Sydney, Australia in 1852 on the Maitland, where Hill initially tried his luck on the goldfields.
 In 1854, Hill undertook an expedition (as a botanist) to North Queensland in which most of the party were murdered by Aborigines.
 After this, Walter accepted the position of superintendent of the Brisbane Botanic Gardens.

 The death of their only daughter, Ann, in 1871 was tragic for Hill and Jane.
 She was buried in Toowong Cemetery, despite it not yet being opened for burials.
 However, Governor Samuel Blackall had already been buried there prior to its opening and Ann's burial was the 2nd of six burials that preceded the official openings.
 Hill planted a hoop pine near Ann's grave and did a number of other plantings in the cemetery, despite having no apparent official role in connection with it.
 It appears he was simply motivated to make her burial ground a beautiful place.

 Until Hill's retirement in 1881, the family lived in the Curator's Cottage at the Brisbane Botanic Gardens.
 This cottage was washed away in the 1890s in a flood and was replaced by the Curator's Cottage which exists today as the City Gardens Cafe, a venue well-patronised by tourists and staff of the adjacent Queensland University of Technology's Gardens Point campus.

 After retiring, Hill established a new home "Canobie Lea" at Eight Mile Plains, Queensland, which was (perhaps unsurprisingly) well known for its landscaping.
 Canobie is a village in Dumfriesshire close to Hill's birthplace of Scotsdyke.

 He died at his home "Canobie Lea" on 4 February 1904.
 He is buried in Toowong Cemetery together with his wife Jane (died 1888) in the same grave as their daughter Ann (died 1871).

 As his wife and only child pre-deceased him, Hill's niece, Mrs Mary Hamilton (daughter of Hill's brother David Hall) appears to have inherited "Canobie Lea".
 The Hamiltons restored the house, replacing the shingle roof with a tin roof.
 Mary died in 1921 and in 1931, the property was sold.

 Professional life in horticulture

 Early career

-Hill started out as an apprentice to his brother, David, then head gardener at Balloch Castle, Dumbartonshire, Scotland.
+Hill started out as an apprentice to his brother, David, then head gardener at Balloch Castle, Dunbartonshire, Scotland.
 Later, he worked at the Royal Botanic Garden Edinburgh and then in 1843 moved to the Royal Botanic Gardens, Kew.